MatthieuMichon/aoc-rtl/25/4/README.md

 The input data has a simple and systematic structure, reading and streaming its contents in the FPGA should be straightforward.

-The max number of toilet paper rolls (TPR) per cell is 8.
+The max number of rolls of paper (ROP) per cell is 8.

 ## Constants